Neonatal Drug Therapy Manual

 • Solutions Compatible: D10W ONLY

-• Additive/Above Cassette Compatible: arginine HCL, sodium bicarbonate
+• Additive/Above Cassette Compatible: arginine HCL

-• Y-site Compatibility: arginine HCL, sodium bicarbonate
+• Y-site Compatibility: arginine HCL

 Notes:

-• For 250 mg/kg Ammonul® and 600 mg/kg Arginine HCL dosing, use Ammonul® 10 mg/mL with Arginine HCL 24 mg/mL in D10W.
+• For orders of sodium phenylacetate/sodium benzoate 250 mg/kg + arginine HCL 600 mg/kg, use sodium phenylacetate/sodium benzoate 10 mg/mL with arginine HCL 24 mg/mL in D10W

 • Caution in neonates: displaces bilirubin from protein-binding site

-• Enhanced potassium excretion may occur with treatment of hyperammonemia, monitor serum potassium concentration closely.
+• Enhanced potassium excretion may occur with treatment of hyperammonemia, monitor serum potassium concentration closely

 References:

-• Lexi-Comp Online Database, accessed Sept 2022
+• Lexi-Comp Online Database, accessed August 2025

 The information contained on this website is provided for informational purposes only, as a guide to assist physicians, nurses and other healthcare providers in deciding on the appropriate care required for a particular patient.
 At all times, physicians, nurses and other healthcare providers must exercise their independent clinical judgment, based on their knowledge, training and experience, taking into account the specific facts and circumstances of each patient, when deciding on the appropriate course of investigation and/or treatment to recommend in a particular clinical situation.